Grand Canyon National Park in Coconino County, Arizona — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • War, Spanish-American.
 In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt series list.
 A significant historical year for this entry is 1898.

 Location.
-36° 3.444′ N, 112° 8.453′ W. Marker is in Grand Canyon National Park, Arizona, in Coconino County.
+Marker is missing.
+It was located near 36° 3.444′ N, 112° 8.453′ W. was in Grand Canyon National Park, Arizona, in Coconino County.
+It could be reached from Village Loop Drive.
 Marker is adjacent to the cabin, along the South Rim walkway, off Village Loop Drive in Grand Canyon Village.
-Touch for map.
-Marker is in this post office area: Grand Canyon AZ 86023, United States of America.
+Touch for map. was at or near this postal address: 9 Village Loop Drive, Grand Canyon AZ 86023, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lookout Studio (here, next to this marker); Bright Angel Lodge (within shouting distance of this marker); a different marker also named Bright Angel Lodge (within shouting distance of this marker); Historic Kolb Studio (about 500 feet away, measured in a direct line); Trans-Canyon Telephone Line (about 500 feet away); Bright Angel Cabin 88 & 89 (about 600 feet away); Kolb Studio (about 600 feet away); CCC Legacy (about 600 feet away).
+At least 8 other markers are within walking distance of this location: Bright Angel Lodge (a few steps from this marker); a different marker also named Bright Angel Lodge (within shouting distance of this marker); The Lookout (within shouting distance of this marker); Buckey's Cabin (within shouting distance of this marker); Historic Kolb Studio (about 500 feet away, measured in a direct line); Trans-Canyon Telephone Line (about 500 feet away); Bright Angel Cabin 88 & 89 (about 600 feet away); Kolb Studio (about 600 feet away).
 Touch for a list and map of all markers in Grand Canyon National Park.

 Related marker.
 Click here for another marker that is related to this marker.